CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 &#8226 <code>max</code> (usable for resonance sweep): the maximum value from the amplitude array is extracted.
 The corresponding index is used to extract the resonance frequency value along with the phase value.
-The bandwidth of the peak is determined using the function <code>width_peak</code> in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/peak.py">utils/core/peak</a></code>, allowing for the calculation of the quality factor.
+The bandwidth of the peak is determined with method <code>q_fact_max</code> using the function <code>width_peak</code> in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/peak.py">utils/core/peak</a></code>, allowing for the calculation of the quality factor.
 This method is advantageous due to its speed and robustness.
 </p>

 <p align="center" width="100%">